mariolambrette/AnimalTrackR/README.md

 multiple projects and allow seamless integration with standard YOLOv8 development pipelines.
 The structure is as follows:

+    .
+    └── AnimalTrackR-projects
+        ├── Project1
-. └── AnimalTrackR-projects ├── Project1 │ ├── ToAnnotate │ └── YOLO │
+        │   ├── ToAnnotate
+        │   └── YOLO
+        │       ├── Train
-├── Train │ │ ├── labels │ │ │ └── .txt annotation files corresponding
+        │       │   ├── labels
-to the images in the images/ directory │ │ └── images │ │ └── .jpg
+        │       │   │   └── .txt annotation files corresponding to the images in the images/ directory │       │   └── images
-images ready for model training │ ├── Test │ │ └── … │ ├── Val │ │ └── …
+        │       │       └── .jpg images ready for model training
+        │       ├── Test
+        │       │   ├── labels
+        │       │   └── images
+        │       ├── Val
+        │       │   ├── labels
+        │       │   └── images
-│ ├── configs │ │ ├── model1.yaml │ │ │ └── model training configuration
+        │       ├── configs
+        │       │   ├── model1.yaml
-files, there will be one for each model in the models/ directory │ │ └── model2.yaml │ └── models │ ├── model1/ │ │ └── Files containing model
+        │       │   │   └── model training configuration files, there will be one for each model in the models/ directory │       │   └── model2.yaml
+        │       └── models
+        │           ├── model1/
-training info and model weights. │ └── model2/ └── Project2 └── …
+        │           │   └── Files containing model training info and model weights.
+        │           └── model2/
+        └── Project2
+            └── ...

 Most users will never need to interact directly with the vast majority of this file structure, it is created and managed by helper functions provided in `AnimalTrackR`

-WRITE A MORE DETAILED FILE STRUCTURE MANUAL ELSEWHERE

 ### First Usage: